timcash/timcash/README.md

 # Welcome
 Hello, I'm Tim.

 Software and Mathematics are a life long process of learning for me.
 This site has a small collection of my work, and work that builds on open source.

-My current project `Rho` a system for peer-to-peer Geospatial Intelligence.
+To sign up for my course see (https://timcash.io)

 ![A globe partitioned into hexagons](images/geotools.png)

 # Services I offer
+1. Robotic Cell Design and Deployment
+1. Machine Learning for Robotic Tasks
 1. Data Engineering
 1. Lean Product Development
 1. Software Architecture